Beyond the Bakushinskii veto: Regularising linear inverse problems without knowing the noise distribution: The discrepancy principle

 \section{The discrepancy principle}

+In this section we restrict to compact operators with dense range.
+Note that then $\mathcal{Y}=\overline{\mathcal{R}(K)}$ will be automatically separable.
 In practice the above parameter choice strategies are of limited interest, since they require the knowledge of the abstract smoothness parameters $\nu$ and $\rho$.
 The classical discrepancy principle would be to choose $\alpha_n$ such that

 which is not possible, because of the unknown $\delta_n^{true}$.
 So we replace it with our estimator $\delta_n^{est}$ and implement the discrepancy principle via Algorithm 1 with or without the optional emergency stop.